 Communication + Permalink = Publishing

-Think about the disruption in publishing over the last 10 years or more.
+Think of the disruption in publishing over the last ten years or more.
 Let’s put in a few variables into the above equation:

 Email + Permalink = Blog